Skip to main content

 ContractPurposeKey functionStatus

-ComplianceRegistryCentral attestation registryregisterAttestation() — stores score + CIDDeployed (Midnight Testnet)
+ComplianceRegistryCentral attestation registryregisterAttestation() — stores score + CIDDeployed (the host chain Testnet)

-DocumentTimestampTemporal existence proofsProves a document existed at a point in timeDeployed (Midnight Testnet)
+DocumentTimestampTemporal existence proofsProves a document existed at a point in timeDeployed (the host chain Testnet)

-FeeDistributorAgent compensationAllocates $NIGHT to agents per taskDeployed (Midnight Testnet)
+FeeDistributorAgent compensationAllocates the native token to agents per taskDeployed (the host chain Testnet)

-TreasuryFund managementReceives client payments in $NIGHTDeployed (Midnight Testnet)
+TreasuryFund managementReceives client payments in the native tokenDeployed (the host chain Testnet)

-AgentRegistryAgent identity ledgerMaintains approved did:midnight:agent:* DIDsDeployed (Midnight Testnet)
+AgentRegistryAgent identity ledgerMaintains approved did:dpo2u:agent:* DIDsDeployed (the host chain Testnet)

 Implemented contracts